 I created the Your Home Decluttered workbook to help walk you through the decluttering process.
 It includes sections on setting goals, creating your plan, checklists for each room type, celebrating your victories, assessing your habits, and making sure you reached your goals.

 For further details on the workbook and to purchase, go here: https://thesimplicityhabit.vipmembervault.com/products/courses/view/1042351

 Want even more help?

-For a short time I’m also opening up my decluttering course, Your Home Decluttered to walk you step by step through the decluttering process in your home.
-It also includes a Facebook group where I’ll be very active any questions that come up!
+My decluttering course, Your Home Decluttered, was designed to walk you step by step through decluttering your entire home.
+It also includes a Facebook group where I’ll be very active with any questions that come up!